lucbpz/react-virtual-select/CONTRIBUTING.md

 - Make sure you do not add regressions by running `yarn test`.
 - Where possible, include tests with your changes, either that demonstrates the bug, or tests the new functionality.
-If you're not sure how to test your changes, feel free to ping @adrserr
+If you're not sure how to test your changes, feel free to ping @adrserr or @lucbpz
 - All new features and changes need documentation.